vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 __Explanation of the Figure__

-All sources of existing available metadata (both internal to VISTA as well as external to VISTA, such as external business logic) will be extracted and transformed to a single, common, industry-standard metadata model called the Resource Description Framework (RDF).
-Once transformed to RDF, all INTERNAL and EXTERNAL metadata sources may be combined as a single, comprehensive INTEGRATED web-standard data model that spans all data in VISTA, as well as external associated data.
+All sources of existing available metadata (both internal to VISTA as well as external, such as business logic from external applications) will be extracted and transformed to a single, common, industry-standard metadata model called the Resource Description Framework (RDF).
+Once transformed to RDF, all internal and external metadata sources may be combined as a single, *comprehensive integrated web-standard data model that spans all data in VISTA, as well as all relevant external data.*

-This INTEGRATED data model is then annotated with new data categories to provide the foundation for patient-centric, on-the-data security model, as well as master data management of other broad categories of VA data, such as systems and configuration data, institutional data, and sharable, standard knowledge artifacts.
-The INTEGRATED data model will have much redundancy removed from overlapping definitions used within VISTA.
-A subset of the INTEGRATED model
+This INTEGRATED data model is then annotated with new data categories to provide the foundation for patient-centric, on-the-data security model, as well as master data management of other broad categories of VA data, such as systems and configuration data, institutional data, and knowledge artifacts.
+The INTEGRATED data model will have much redundancy removed from overlapping definitions within VISTA and its associated applications.
+A subset of the INTEGRATED model will be used to create a Normalized model.
+Supplementary metadata will be added to the normalized model to support symmetric read and write (i.e. the read model is the same as the write model).
+All the annotations, normalizations, categorizations, and enhancements to the integrated model are called the ENRICHED model.

-This ENRICHED data model is in then embedded back into VISTA as the Master VISTA Data Model (MVDM).
+The ENRICHED data model is in then embedded back into VISTA and operationalized directly on top of the native transactional database engine of VISTA using the server-side Javascript / Node.js binding called nodeVISTA.
+This embedded, server-side transactional master data model for VISTA is called the Master VISTA Data Model (MVDM).

-The MVDM operationalized within VISTA server-side using Node/M binding directly to the existing transactional VISTA data architecture and data engine.

-This MVDM embedded within Node/M provides a  server-side, security-enabled, in-process, transactional read/write Master Data Model that external clients can leverage for transactional, computable data exchange and processing.
+The Master VISTA Data Model embedded within the VISTA data engine provides a server-side, security-enabled, in-process, symmetric read/write transactional Master Data Model that external clients can leverage for transactional, computable data exchange and processing.

 __Where?__